-If you’re looking for a concrete type of block, you can choose between our Versastone and Versawall.
+If you’re looking for a concrete type of block, you can choose between our Versastone and Concrete Sleepers.
 Want to match your garden edging or garden wall?
-Try our Mini Wall or Stonewall Block for a seamless backyard.
+Try our Edge Stone or Stonewall Block for a seamless backyard.

 1. Measure Your Area

 Use a measuring tape when you measure the area, mark off the spot on your paver patio where you plan to put your fire pit.

 2. Dig a 12-inch Deep Hole